Learn how you manage routing in Blazor for .NET Core and VS Code

 In the terminal run the following command:

-dotnet add package Microsoft.AspNetCore.WebUtilities
+dotnet add package Microsoft.AspNetCore.WebUtilities1This will install the

-package from NuGet.Open up
+WebUtilitiespackage from NuGet.Open up

-file.
-Give it the following content:@page "/products" @inject NavigationManager NavigationManager @using System.Linq <h1>Products</h1> Page: @pageParam PageSize: @pageSizeParam @foreach (var product in products) { <div> <NavLink href="@product.Url" target="_blank">@product.Name</NavLink> </div> } @code { List<Data.Product> products; int? pageParam = null; int? pageSizeParam = null; protected override void OnInitialized() { var uri = NavigationManager.ToAbsoluteUri(NavigationManager.Uri); if (Microsoft.AspNetCore.WebUtilities.QueryHelpers.ParseQuery(uri.Query).TryGetValue("page", out var param)) { this.pageParam = Int32.Parse(param); } if (Microsoft.AspNetCore.WebUtilities.QueryHelpers.ParseQuery(uri.Query).TryGetValue("pageSize", out var param2)) { this.pageSizeParam = Int32.Parse(param2); } this.products = Data.Products.GetProducts(pageParam, pageSizeParam); } }
+Products.razorfile.
+Give it the following content:@page "/products" @inject NavigationManager NavigationManager @using System.Linq <h1>Products</h1> Page: @pageParam PageSize: @pageSizeParam @foreach (var product in products) { <div> <NavLink href="@product.Url" target="_blank">@product.Name</NavLink> </div> } @code { List<Data.Product> products; int? pageParam = null; int? pageSizeParam = null; protected override void OnInitialized() { var uri = NavigationManager.ToAbsoluteUri(NavigationManager.Uri); if (Microsoft.AspNetCore.WebUtilities.QueryHelpers.ParseQuery(uri.Query).TryGetValue("page", out var param)) { this.pageParam = Int32.Parse(param); } if (Microsoft.AspNetCore.WebUtilities.QueryHelpers.ParseQuery(uri.Query).TryGetValue("pageSize", out var param2)) { this.pageSizeParam = Int32.Parse(param2); } this.products = Data.Products.GetProducts(pageParam, pageSizeParam); } }1

 2